dh-tsg-team/TotmeMod-Updates/FuckDhaTeam.md

 ![1725649115765](images/FuckDhaTeam/1725649115765.png)

 When I checked the IP, it seemed familiar.
-Isn't it from the same school as Mr. Shishi?
-To verify, I looked into the previous login IPs when Shishi used our server.
+Isn't it from the same school as `アサ獅子`?
+To verify, I looked into the previous login IPs when `アサ獅子` used our server.
+Because he was once a member of our team and logged into our server, we can trace his login IP.

 ![1725649121249](images/FuckDhaTeam/1725649121249.png)

 #### IP Comparison:

-- Shishi's login IP: 223.87.156.143
+- `アサ獅子`'s login IP: 223.87.156.143
 - Attacker's IP: 220.166.50.62

 Both IPs are from the same location: Southwestern University of Finance and Economics, Tianfu College (Mianyang Campus).

 ![1725649164545](images/FuckDhaTeam/1725649164545.png)

-Thus, I confronted Mr. Shishi:
+Thus, I confronted `アサ獅子`:

 ![1725649182467](images/FuckDhaTeam/1725649182467.png)

 ![1725649199804](images/FuckDhaTeam/1725649199804.png)

-Skipping the small talk, Mr. Shishi eventually admitted to the attack after I mentioned reporting the attacker's IP to the university.
-He offered to compensate for my losses and clarified that it wasn’t my server that was DDoS attacked.
+Skipping the small talk, ``アサ獅子 eventually admitted to the attack after I mentioned reporting the attacker's IP to the university.
+He offered to compensate for my losses.
 He admitted his wrongdoing, and we didn’t pursue the matter further.

 ---

 ### Second Attack: 9/4

-TSG team launched a new website offering free plugins and control panel software, which probably upset DHA.
-Mr. Shishi attacked our server again.
+TSG team launched a new website offering free plugins and control panel software, which probably upset DHA. `アサ獅子` attacked our server again.

 At 16:48, I posted the patch download link: [https://tsg-patch.moeyy.cn](https://tsg-patch.moeyy.cn).
-By 16:57, Mr. Shishi began scouting my webpage using mobile 4G to hide his IP.
+By 16:57, `アサ獅子` began scouting my webpage using mobile 4G to hide his IP.

 ![1725649233744](images/FuckDhaTeam/1725649233744.png)